-Still, the #1 rule for maintaining breast health is this: notice any changes, track them, and decide whether you need to see a doctor right away, or can wait and see if they resolve themselves.
+Still, the No. 1 rule for maintaining breast health is this: Notice any changes, track them, and decide whether you need to see a doctor right away, or whether you can wait and see if they resolve themselves.

 First, some general articles dealing with breast cancer fears.
 If you think you might have a breast cancer symptom — and you’re scared to death — the following posts will help you calm down enough to look at your situation realistically.

-Breast changes can involve anything from discovery of a lump or significant swelling, to simply "a funny feeling."
-Check out your symptom in the posts below.
+Breast changes can involve anything from discovery of a lump or significant swelling to simply “a funny feeling.”
+Check out your symptom in the articles below.

 At some point you may decide you need to see a doctor.
 Here’s some helpful information about various ways to screen for breast cancer – and how to pay for them.